You'll Need To Keep Up With The Kardashians For This Baby Reveal

 "We will be revealing [the sex of the baby] on the show but not this week," teased Khloé in response to a fan asking when the information would be revealed.

 The irony here is that so many fans have used the Kardashian-Jenner family's social media presence in order to uncover the sex of the newest members of the squad.
-While it should be said that biological sex has no bearing on what colour a child prefers, many fans speculated that Kylie is having a girl thanks to her Snapchat revealing a new love of the colour pink.
+While it should be said that biological sex has no bearing on what color a child prefers, many fans speculated that Kylie is having a girl thanks to her Snapchat revealing a new love of the color pink.
 In fact, social media sleuths even thought that Kylie might be having a sex reveal photoshoot.
-Alas, no photoshoot has emerged — so maybe this girl just really enjoys fuchsia.
+Alas, no photoshoot has emerged — so maybe this girl just really enjoys fuschia.

 The Kardashian-Jenners certainly put plenty of content on social media platforms (Khloé recently used Instagram to announce that she is officially six months along in her pregnancy), but the family has also notoriously saved big moments for Keeping Up With the Kardashians.
 Kim revealed the sex of her first child, North West, during the season 8 premiere of the series.
 Kourtney Kardashian revealed she was pregnant with her third child in the season 9 opener.
 Clearly, it's not without precedent that Khloé would save the sex of her baby for the TV show, rather than, say, another Instagram post.